List of county routes in Suffolk County, New York (76–100): County Route 83

 County Route 83 is a major county road within the town of Brookhaven.
 It runs north and south from NY 27 (Sunrise Highway) at exit 52A in North Patchogue to NY 25A in Mount Sinai.

 County Route 83A

 County Route 83A was a formerly proposed spur that was intended to run from an unbuilt segment of CR 83 to Cedar Beach in Mount Sinai.
+It was supposed to run northwest, parallel to Pipe Stave Hollow Road, and end at Cedar Beach Town Park.

 County Route 84

 County Route 84 was a road that looped around northern Mattituck.
 This road included a bridge over Mattituck Creek that no longer exists.
 It began as Cox Neck Road on Sound Avenue, just west of the western terminus of what is today CR 48 (Middle Road).
 It had only one street even remotely resembling a major intersection, Bergen Avenue.
 The road takes a sharp right turn and heads east where it used to cross over Mattituck Creek.
 On the east side of Mattituck Creek, the road was Mill Neck Road.
 As Mill Neck Road became Oregon Avenue in Oregon, CR 84 turned south on Mill Road, where it crossed former CR 27A then CR 48 and headed back to NY 25 near East Mattituck.